How to plan a bear safari in Alaska

 Brown bears are the stars of the show in south-central Alaska, but you can admire plenty of other animals large and small while you’re here, too.
 We saw foxes during our tour of the historic homestead at Bear Camp and a grazing moose on the way to the airport in fishing town Homer, the start and end point for our Bear Camp trip.
 If time in Homer allows, book a Kachemak Bay wildlife cruise to spot sea otters, seals, whales, and puffins before jetting back to Anchorage.

-AIRFARE DEALS: Best flight booking sites for families and groups
+AIRFARE DEALS: The best flight booking sites for families and groups

 And, instead of bookending an Alaska safari with overnights in Anchorage city proper, increase your wildlife-sighting odds with a cabin at the new BlueWater Basecamp, a boutique and forested getaway set beside Chugach State Park—just 40 miles, and less than an hour driving from Anchorage International Airport.
 I was among the first guests to overnight at the basecamp when it opened this summer.
 By choosing these wilderness digs over a city stay, I ended my Alaska adventure with an extra special send-off: spotting a teenage black bear meandering around nearby Eklutna Lake.